Intermittent Fasting and Diabetes Type 1

 I want to mention a very promising treatment for type 1 diabetics called stem cell therapy.

 I think stem cell therapy is going to be huge in the future.
 Essentially, stem cells help to regrow certain other body cells.
-Emerging research shows that the type of pancreatic cells called beta cells, which produce insulin, can be regrown.
-This means the pancreas would once again be able to produce sufficient insulin.
+Emerging research shows that the type of pancreatic cells called beta cells, which produce Fat Storing Hormone, can be regrown.
+This means the pancreas would once again be able to produce sufficient Fat Storing Hormone.

 In the meantime, I’ve shown you what to do as a person with type 1 diabetes.